parse-community/parse-blockchain/README.md

 At anytime it is possible to query data on cloud via Parse Server APIs (including the transactions receipts) and verify the data on blockchain via smart contracts.

-The dApps frontend can easily integrate to the APIs, via [REST](https://docs.parseplatform.org/rest/guide/), [GraphQL](https://docs.parseplatform.org/graphql/guide/), or one of the techbology specific [SDKs](https://parseplatform.org/#sdks).
+The dApps frontend can easily integrate to the APIs, via [REST](https://docs.parseplatform.org/rest/guide/), [GraphQL](https://docs.parseplatform.org/graphql/guide/), or one of the technology specific [SDKs](https://parseplatform.org/#sdks).

 ## Getting Started